owntone/owntone-container/README.md

 ## Quick Start

 If you can’t wait to run OwnTone, here is a quick start procedure.
-It implies that you already have a running [Docker](https://www.docker.com) or [Podman](https://podman.io) installation.
+It implies that you already have a running [Podman](https://podman.io) (or [Docker](https://www.docker.com)) installation.

 1. Create a minimal structure, assuming everything is in the home directory